How to Use Twitter to Boost Your Startup

 - Use the many free tools to improve productivity.
 Twitter’s native user interface is limited and not very friendly.
 Use tools like TweetDeck to set up your control panel and SocialOomph to spread out your responses across the day.
 There are hundreds of other tools to be found via the Internet.

 - Become an authority in your business domain.
 One of the challenges we all face before buying things on the Internet is to separate the quality sources from the scammers.
 Use Twitter to highlight your business, knowledge, integrity, and leadership.
 Remember that, more than ever, people still buy from people.

 - Stay top-of-mind with other experts on Twitter.
 Seek out your peers, offer interesting links, respond to tweets, and post thoughts of value at least a few times a day.
 Twitter is a stream, not like email, where people only look at what’s happening now.
 Your challenge is to stand out in the stream.

 - Proactively follow potential clients.
 Don’t wait for your potential clients and customers to find you.
 They need to see you following them, check out your profile.
 If you have something they are interested in, they will follow you back.
 This is the essence of “pull” marketing.

 - Increase size and quality of following daily.
-Never stop working to add new members your following, by finding others, and improving your offering.
-A larger following means currency and more credibility, which iteratively attracts more followers.
+Never stop working to add new followers by following others and improving your offering.
+A larger following means greater currency and more credibility, which iteratively attracts more followers.
 Don’t be hesitant to un-follow people who don’t fit.

 These days, Twitter is actually a constant stream of absolutely current public communication.
-The good news is you can visit it as often as you can afford, and analyze the database at very low cost for useful information.
-Most big companies like Dell and HP now use it to find customers, and claim million dollar returns.
+The good news is you can visit it as often as you wish, and analyze the data for useful information.
+Most big companies like Dell and HP now use it to find customers and claim million-dollar returns.
 Thus it’s a valuable resource for every startup.
 Tweet me if you have a question.